duckdb/duckdb-web/docs/guides/overview.md

 ---
 layout: docu
 title: Guides
+redirect_from:
+  - /docs/guides
+  - /docs/guides/index
 ---

 The guides section contains compact how-to guides that are focused on achieving a single goal.
-For an in-depth reference see the Documentation section.
+For an API references and examples, see the rest of the documentation.

 Note that there are many tools using DuckDB, which are not covered in the official guides.
 To find a list of these tools, check out the [Awesome DuckDB repository](https://github.com/davidgasquez/awesome-duckdb).